Sebastian-Zgheyb/CryptoBot/log.md

 Volume means the amount of that currency we are trying to trade, so if there is a 0.01 BTC volume minimum, it means we have to at least trade 0.01 BTC at a time.

+Log number: 3
+Date and time: 28th Jan, 6pm

+I do not see the reason for the bot to constantly spam info about the coin or the difference in the last two closing prices.
+I believe it would be more meaningful for the bot to only print details about BUY orders and SELL orders (when it hits SL or TP).
+Thus, I will modify the bot to only log BUYs and SELLs and not general info every tick.

+Log number: 4
+Date and time: 28th Jan, 7pm

+Sweet, the bot now only logs the BUY and SELL orders.
+I've noticed the bot ALWAYS loses money on it's trades.
+I believe this is due to the fact that, for these testing purposes, it sells after such miniscule increases and decreases in price that the gas/transaction fees always overwhelm whatever profit our take profit even would have made.

+E.g. If you buy $100 worth of bitcoin, then sell at $101, the transaction fees most trading platforms use will easily be greater than that $1 of profit.

+Realistically too for non crypto traders, when you buy that $100 of bitcoin, it would appear as $98-99 in your account after the transaction fees take place, so yeah those fees are pesky.

+While this is an issue that should be resolved with having more substantial take profit and stop loss percentages, it could be worth trying to track the gas fees/spread.

+Taking a look now, there are no fees when it comes to using MT5 through XBTFX!

+You just have to deal with the spread, which is the difference between the BUY and SELL prices of the coin.

+For example, if the Bid price is $103,000 and the Ask price is $103,100, the spread is $100.
+This means that, as soon as you place a trade, you start with a loss of $100 (because you bought at $103,100, but if you were to immediately sell, you’d get $103,000).
+The spread is your "cost of entry" into the trade.

+This means that with a spread of, say, 0.5%, whenever I buy, I'm already down 0.5% from when I sell, meaning I'd need the price to go up by 0.5% to even BREAK EVEN.
+I'm selling at like 0.002% or something now LOL.

+That's why it never makes profit.
+Now that I know my bot can sell and buy properly, I'm going to experiment using actual figures.